KG-UT/KG-UT/README.md

 - Hi, I'm Kevin.
-I don't really program much outside of work or school, but I do, you'll probably find it here.
+I don't really program much outside of work or school, but when I do, you'll probably find it here.